+Ideally, you don’t want your transmission fluid going above 110 degrees on a regular basis.
 At the end of the day, the hotter the fluid, the quicker it deteriorates and the harder life your transmission has.
 The warmer the automatic transmission fluid, the faster it loses its lubrication and drive properties and it will change from a red colour to a brown, and eventually black.
 To care for your transmission you can run better quality oil, keep it cooler or change the fluid more often.

 If you are regularly seeing temperatures above 100 – 110 degrees, I’d consider fitting a transmission cooler.

 I’m sure that some manufacturers want your vehicle to fail at a certain point in time so they can make money repairing it.
 Some 4WD’s state that they have automatic transmission fluid designed to last the life of your vehicle.
 This is an absolute load of crock.
 Anyone with any understanding of oils will tell you that it should be replaced at regular intervals.
 You only have to look at the colour change that takes place and it becomes very obvious.

 The Dmax automatic transmission service interval is every 85,000km under normal operating conditions.
 If you are towing, they recommend doing it every 40,000km.
 If you have access to some of the oil, you’ll see the colour change as the oil loses its ability to work properly.
 If you leave it too long, you are at real risk of seriously expensive repairs.